godotengine/godot-docs/community/contributing/bug_triage_guidelines.rst

 any current roadmap, they should be left without milestone.
-As a rule of thumb, an issue corresponds to a given milestone if it concerns a feature that is new in the milestone, or a critical bug that can't be accepted in any future stable release, or anything that Juan wants to work on right now :)
+As a rule of thumb, an issue corresponds to a given milestone if it concerns a feature that is new in the milestone, or a critical bug that can't be accepted in any future stable release, or anything that Juan wants to work on right now.
+:)

 Contributors are free to pick issues regardless of their assigned milestone;